Why is My Doctor Requesting This Blood Test?

 “Sometimes you may be out of range a fraction of a point and that’s not something to worry about,” Schwartz said, adding that your physician is the best source for any concerns you might have.

-A Complete Blood Count, or CBC, is perhaps the most common of blood tests.
+A CBC is perhaps the most common of blood tests.
 Since it measures the variety, concentration, and quality of red blood cells, white blood cells and platelets, it’s a useful screening tool for hematological abnormalities, from infections to anemia to leukemia.

 A CBC will give you a count of white blood cells (which fight infection), red blood cells (which carry oxygen), hemoglobin (the red blood cell protein that carries oxygen), platelets (involved in blood clotting) and hematocrit (a ratio of red blood cells to plasma).
 An out-of-range in cell counts may point to a condition that needs further evaluation.
 A CBC also helps monitor how a medication is affecting blood cell counts and is instrumental in monitoring a blood disorder condition.

-The Comprehensive Metabolic Panel, also referred to a chemistry panel, provides a broad view of your body’s chemical processes (essentially a look at your kidney and liver functioning) as well as your electrolytes, including the acidity of your blood, the amount of water in your body, and the levels of essential minerals, including calcium, magnesium, potassium, sodium and chloride.
+Also referred to a chemistry panel, this provides a broad view of your body’s chemical processes (essentially a look at your kidney and liver functioning) as well as your electrolytes, including the acidity of your blood, the amount of water in your body, and the levels of essential minerals, including calcium, magnesium, potassium, sodium and chloride.
 Schwartz sometimes requests Vitamin D levels as well.

 This panel also measures albumin (the plasma protein that carries blood cells), bilirubin (produced when hemoglobin breaks down) and creatinine (a chemical waste product).
 All these important markers show how effectively your body is running.
 Too much bilirubin could mean jaundice, while low albumin is an indicator of liver and kidney diseases, inflammation and malnutrition.
 And too much creatinine can signal poor kidney function, as it’s the kidneys that remove this chemical from the body.